There's no doubt that the last few months have been difficult on many levels.

 You may think that the only people who need this ability are those at the top of the ladder.

 That’s simply not true.
 No matter what your level or role, you will likely face a difficult situation or two in your career.
 How you handle it matters.
-Deliver difficult news well, and you can earn greater trust from others.
+Learn to deliver bad news well, and you can earn greater trust from others.
 Do it poorly, and you will confuse people and be seen as a weak leader.

 Begin practicing how you speak and use your body language, as you continue your rise up the ladder.
 The bigger your role, the higher the stakes when times are tough.